 Keep the focus of your piece on the course you’re applying for, why you want to do it and why you’re perfectly suited to it.
-Look through what you’ve written so far - have you got the balance right?
-Chop out anything that goes on a bit - you want each point to be snappy and succinct.
+Look through what you’ve written so far – have you got the balance right?
+Chop out anything that goes on a bit, as you want each point to be snappy and succinct.

 7. Keep it simple

 Simplicity is the key here.
 Aim for short, punchy sentences that get your point across.
-Keep reminding yourself: you are not writing an essay.
-What matters are the facts - get these across clearly and avoid the temptation to embroider your writing with flowery language.
+Keep reminding yourself that you are not writing an essay.
+What matters are the facts – get these across clearly and avoid the temptation to embroider your writing with flowery language.

 As a guide, spend around 60% of the space talking about your course, why you want to do it and how you’re suited to it, 30% on your work experience and any other activities that are relevant to your subject and 10% on your career aspirations.

 Exactly how you write your statement depends on your subject – generally people write more about work experience for vocational subjects like medicine and law than they would for subjects like maths or English where work experience is less important.

 8. Smart ways to end your personal statement

 Writing a closing line that you’re happy with can feel as tricky as coming up with your opener.
 What you’re looking for here is a sign-off that is bold and memorable.
 The final couple of sentences in your statement give you the opportunity to emphasise all the good stuff you’ve already covered.

 Use this space to leave the reader in no doubt as to what an excellent addition you would be to their university.
 Pull together all your key points and – most importantly – address the central question that your personal statement should answer: why should you get a place on the course?

 9. Make sure your personal statement has no mistakes